svenboertjens/compaqt/docs/USAGE.md

 ### Custom types

 Unfortunately, `compaqt` does not support custom datatypes yet.
-This is, however, in active development.
+This feature is listed on the TODO and will likely be worked on in the near future.

 ## Basic serialization